danielwerg/r6api.js/readme.md

 ### getStats

-Get summary stats for a player.
+Get summary stats of a player.

 Ids limit: `200`